 Leuschner points out you should NOT use sugar in the raw, brown sugar or honey.
 You may think it’s better for hummers but those sugars gunk up the feeder, attract bacteria and can get stuck in the crop (throat) of hummingbirds and cause them big problems.

-You also don’t need the red liquid sold on Amazon or in your fancy-schmancy garden center.
+You also don’t need the red liquid sold in Home Depot or in your fancy-schmancy garden center.

 “Red-dyed liquid food is one of the biggest frauds on the market.
 Hummingbirds don’t even like it.
 Avoid it for the same reason we had a red dye scare in human foods,” says Masear.
 “Not only is it not necessary, but the chemicals it contains could be harmful to the hummingbirds.”

 I heat filtered water in my tea kettle and make a big batch of hummingbird nectar every two weeks or so and keep the extra in a mason jar in the fridge.
 That makes refills easy.